ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ### Asynchronous publisher and subscriber

-The following code example demonstrates an asynchronous _cold_ Producer that sends a finite sequence of items from a given Iterator.
+The following code example demonstrates an asynchronous _cold_ Publisher that sends a finite sequence of items from a given Iterator.

-The following code sample demonstrates an asynchronous Consumer that _pulls_ items one by one and logs received events.
+The following code sample demonstrates an asynchronous Subscriber that _pulls_ items one by one and logs received events.
 The comments show which code fragments are responsible for implementing which rules of the Reactive Streams specification.
-This asynchronous consumer executes its methods onSubscribe, onNext, onError, onComplete in a separate thread.
-The thread-safe, non-blocking ConcurrentLinkedQueue transfers the signals from the Producer’s thread to the Consumer’s thread.
+This asynchronous Subscriber executes its methods onSubscribe, onNext, onError, onComplete in a separate thread.
+The thread-safe, non-blocking ConcurrentLinkedQueue transfers the signals from the Publisher’s thread to the Subscriber’s thread.
 The AtomicBoolean mutex ensures that the signals are executed _serially_ even if they are executed asynchronously.
-The GitHub repository also has blackbox and whitebox unit tests to verify that this consumer meets the specification using its TCK.
+The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.

 ```